-'environmental authority' is an approval granted by the chief executive pursuant to the Environmental Protection Act 1994 which authorises the holder of the environmental authority to carry out an environmentally relevant activity or a mining activity.
+'environmental authority' is a licence granted by the chief executive pursuant to the Environmental Protection Act 1994 which authorises the holder of the environmental authority to carry out an environmentally relevant activity.

 'environmental harm' means environmental harm as defined in Chapter 1 of the Environmental Protection Act 1994.